ChuanMeng/QPP4CS/README.md

 # QPP4CS

-This is the repository for the paper entitled **Performance Prediction for Conversational Search Using Perplexities of Query Rewrites**.
+This is the repository for the paper **Performance Prediction for Conversational Search Using Perplexities of Query Rewrites**.

-This repository allows the replication of all results reported in the paper.
+In order to replicate the results reported in the paper, please follow four steps:
-There are four steps:
 - [Precomputation](#Precomputation): some of the pre-retrieval QPP methods (VAR and PMI) need precomputation and
 - [Run Baselines](#Run-Baselines)
 - [Compute Perplexity](#Compute-Perplexity)